Orlando Arcia Player Props: Braves vs. Mets

 Orlando Arcia At The Plate

-- Among the qualified hitters in MLB action, he ranks 12th in batting average, 33rd in on-base percentage, and 43rd in slugging.
+- Among the qualifying hitters in MLB play, he ranks 12th in batting average, 33rd in on-base percentage, and 43rd in slugging.

-- Arcia has had an RBI in 29 games this season (31.2%), including 13 multi-RBI outings (14.0%).
-He has also driven home three or more of his team's runs in one contest.
+- In 31.2% of his games this season, Arcia has had at least one RBI.
+He's picked up more than one in 14.0% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.